AMANIKAI/WEEK2-IP/README.md

  mod - is the modulus function ( % )

-## Known Bugs

-There are no known bugs on this project.

-## USER STORY
+## BDD

 ### As a user, you will be able like to;

-See a  small description of what the application does on the landing page.
+-See a  small description of what the application does on the landing page.

-Enter your birthday through a form
+-Enter your birthday through a form

-Choose what gender you are.
+-Choose what gender you are.

 Click the submit button to see what your Akan name would be

 ## Technologies Used

-Languages used include HTML and CSS.
-I have used editor Visual Studio Code for creating the app and Git Bash terminal for coding.
-We have also used bootstraps, jumbotron and added javascript for functionality
+JS
+HTML
+BOOTSTRAPS
+CSS

 ## Support and contact details